basicer/dicey/dicey-site/src/docs/functions.md

 ### `contains(search, target)`

-Returns the field represneting the chance of containing a number.
+Returns the field representing the chance of containing a number.

 &gt; <kbd>contains(3d6,6)</kbd>

 ### `count(search, target)`

-Returns the field represneting the chance of getting a number of target values.
+Returns the field representing the chance of getting a number of target values.

 &gt; <kbd>count(3d6,6)</kbd>